6 Best Lens for Night City Photography: (2023 Guide & Reviews)

 Sigma 35mm F1.4: (Best Sony lens for Night City photography)

-My new favorite lens and I will talk about what I love about it, what I don’t love about it, and whether or not you might want to purchase this lens.
+My new favorite lens, and I will talk about what I love about it, what I don’t love about it, and whether or not you might want to purchase it.

-The Sigma 35-millimeter F1.4 art lens is specifically made for the Sony e-mount system.
+The Sigma 35-millimeter F1.4 art lens is designed for the Sony e-mount system.

-And I constantly recommend to people to actually get a 35-millimeter equivalent lens.
+And I constantly recommend to people to get a 35-millimeter equivalent lens.

-So if you’re shooting on the Fuji system or an APS C system, it’s probably going to be a 23 or 24-millimeter lens.
+So, if you’re shooting on the Fuji system or an APS C system, it will probably be a 23 or 24-millimeter lens.

-If you’re shooting on a full-frame camera, it’s going to be a 35-millimeter lens.
+If you’re shooting on a full-frame camera, it will be a 35-millimeter lens.

-I say this, and I recommend this to people because I genuinely think it’s the most versatile focal length for anybody to use.
+I recommend it to people because I genuinely think it’s the most versatile focal length for anybody.

-It’s a perfect middle ground between being too wide or too tight to shoot just about anything.
+It’s a perfect middle ground between being too wide or tight to shoot about anything.

-It’s also perfect for getting closer to people and isolating a subject for portraits, street photography, or things of that nature.
+It’s also perfect for getting closer to people and isolating a subject for portraits, street photography, or similar subjects.

-I always give this advice; I really liked that focal length because it allowed me to get a little tighter to isolate my subject and get a blurry background.
+I always give this advice: I liked that focal length because it allowed me to zoom in a little, to isolate my subject, and to get a blurry background.

-But because now I’m shooting on a Sony full-frame camera, I’m able to use a little bit of a wider focal length and still get that same subject isolation and that same bokeh.
+But now I’m shooting on a Sony full-frame camera; I can use a bit of a wider focal length and still get that same subject isolation and bokeh.

-So to speak, we’re able to blur out the background just about as much as I was with that other lens.
+We can blur out the background as much as I was with that other lens.

-But also have a little bit of a wider angle of view; the thing that really defines that 35-millimeter f 1.4 lens is its unique ability to give you a little bit of a wider angle of view but still isolate your subject in the foreground.
+But it also has a little bit of a wider angle of view; what defines that 35-millimeter f 1.4 lens is its unique ability to give you a little bit of a wider angle of sight but still isolate your subject in the foreground.

-Because of its f 1.4 aperture, you’re able to take a picture of your subject and give some context in terms of what the scene is like and what’s going on in the background.
+Because of its f 1.4 aperture, you can take a picture of your subject and give some context regarding what the scene is like and what’s happening in the background.

-What’s going on in the foreground, and what does the environment look like?
+What’s happening in the foreground, and what does the environment look like?

-But also, at the same time, because of that fast aperture, you can completely blur out that background and make sure that your subject is isolated and stands out as the subject of the photo.
+However, at the same time, that fast aperture allows you to completely blur the background and ensure that your subject is isolated and stands out as the photo’s subject.

 In terms of sharpness, this lens is razor-sharp, with every aperture including f 1.4.

-I almost exclusively shoot this thing at F 1.4, because quite frankly, that’s what I spent the money on, and that’s what it’s made for.
+I almost exclusively shoot this thing at F 1.4 because, quite frankly, that’s what I spent the money on and what it’s made for.

-So when I’m shooting portraits and F 1.4, as long as I now autofocus on my subject’s eye or face, I know it’s going to be tack sharp.
+So when I’m shooting portraits at F 1.4, as long as I autofocus on my subject’s eye or face, I know it will be tacked sharp.

-I always know that this lens is going to be just about as sharp as possible.
+I always know this lens will be just as sharp as possible.

 There are not a ton of lenses out there that can be sharper than this one.

-So when I’m shooting with this lens, I’m always shooting with either the face or the highest action when shooting portraits and just things and other people.
+So when I’m shooting with this lens, I always shoot with either the face or the highest action when shooting portraits, things, and other people.

-This lens is so good at autofocus that it’s honestly just as good as any other native Sony lens.
+This lens is so good at autofocus that it’s as good as any native Sony lens.

 I haven’t had any autofocus issues with it whatsoever.